tangrams/tangram-tutorial/notes.md

 UI:
 -next elements.
 -an intro landing page
--scroll back to top on next page.
 -change yellow?
--RESTART button for each tutorial.
 -Add an indicator to the map UI for where you are.
 -Add excersizes at the end!!!